pmacct/pmacct/docs/README_BMP_HA.md

   For dumping data in the list, I created another queue_dump_flag, which will be set when there is a change with the value of dump_flag while it's not the first time getting the dump_flag.
   With the queue_dump_flag, it goes through all the data in the list and dump them before the next new BMP message will be dumped.

+# Possible daemon state
+(listed according to priority) situation                       daemon A's state    Other daemon's state Redis Unavailable               active              active Send signal 34 to A             active              standby Send signal 35 to A             active              - - Send signal 36 to A             standby             - - Only A's timestamp              active              standby A has smallest timestsmp        active              standby One tiemstamp smaller than A    standby             - -

 # Sending Signals Commands